DevMarg/simple-js-app/README.md

 # Pokedex: A Simple JavaScript Application

-This is a web application that serves as a Pokedex, allowing users to explore Pokemon data fetched from an external API.
+This project is a web-based Pokedex application that fetches and displays data from the PokeAPI.
 It's built using HTML, CSS, and JavaScript.

 ## Key Features